I am the daughter of immigrants and became a lawyer because I wanted to help my family and families like mine.

-I aspire to be one of the best at what I do and I put the time into each case in order to recover maximum value for my client.
-I seek to have my professional reputation be that of a fierce advocate yet compassionate person.
+I put the time into each case in order to recover maximum value for my client.
+My professional reputation is that of a fierce advocate yet compassionate person.
 I am picky with my cases so I can give each client full attention at essential points in the case.

 My favorite part of my job is the satisfaction in a client’s face (sometimes they cry, most of the time they give me a big hug) when their case is resolved.
 But I especially like when my clients (because they are so grateful) bring lunch, flowers or even handmade gifts to my office.